mdadeeljawaid/AdvanceJava_Assignments/README.md

 # AdvanceJava_Projects
- These projects are done during 7 months PGDAC course from CDAC
+ These assignments are done during 7 months PGDAC course from CDAC